 Slade sighed and ran a hand through his unruly silver hair.
 "I dunno if I'm ready for this, Jaune."
 He chuckled and looked up at the pictures of his ancestors.
 "Then again, I suppose I don't really have a choice.
 All my life they've been grooming me to be the next big thing.
 Now I've just gotta deliver, is all."

 Jaune's dark blue eyes flashed.
 "Hey, you're going to be just fine.
 You come from a whole line of warriors.
 Plus, I saw you train.
 This stuff comes naturally to you."

 Slade chuckled and cast a slanted smirk his way.
 "Thanks, pal.
 I needed that.
 No use psyching myself out this early in the game, right?"

-The village watched him go with fanfare and promises of a hearty celebration in his honor; the modest farming village would spare no expence for their up and coming hero.
-Jaune had slunk off into the throng of well-wishers, cheering his best friend on.
+The village watched him go with fanfare and promises of a hearty celebration in his honor; the modest farming village would spare no expense for their up and coming hero.
+Jaune had slunk off into the throng of well wishers, cheering his best friend on.

 "Bring me back a Beowolf head!"
 At this Slade paused and found his younger friend in the crowd.

 "Jaune?
 What are you doing over there?
 Get in here!"
 The silver haired hunter marched over and yanked the younger boy into the main procession.
 Jaune's face glowed with pride and admiration.
 Slade cuffed his brightly glowing friend behind the neck.
 "Did you really think I'd leave you in the sidelines for my big day?"
 His short cropped hair glittered in the bright sunlight.
 "Never."

 There was a small podium erected at the town limits.
 The mayor, a small, plump man who needed a stool to peer over the tiny podium teetered slightly, as a gust of wind threatened to take him down.
 He adjusted some cue cards in his stubby hands, and cleared his throat.